Credits15 credits at SCQF level 11

 - Attend the examination.

-Non-submission of the assessed coursework will result in the award of No Grade for the module as a whole.
-Assessed coursework submitted late will be accepted up to five days after the submission date (or expiry of any agreed extension) but the grade will be lowered by one grade point per day or part thereof.
-After five days the piece of work will be deemed a non-submission, and will result in the award of No Grade for the module as a whole.
+Non-submission of the assignment will result in an overall Fail for the module as a whole.
+Assessed coursework submitted late will be accepted up to seven calendar days after the submission date (or expiry of any agreed extension) but the mark will be lowered by three points per calendar day or part thereof.
+After seven days the piece of work will be deemed a non-submission, and will result in the award of Fail for the module as a whole.
 This rule (regarding coursework) may be relaxed for students who can show good cause for failure to submit.
 Good cause may include illness (for which a medical certificate or other evidence will be required).

 If a student is unable to attend the Main examination, he/she must apply to the Student Programmes Office for a Deferred examination.
-If a Deferred examination is not granted, then the Examiners may allow a Repeat examination.
-The grade awarded following a Repeat examination is capped at 3C.
+If a Deferred examination is not granted, then the Examiners may allow a Resit examination.
+The mark awarded following a Resit examination is capped at 50.

 Students are expected to attend all classes in order to take the most advantage of all educational opportunities offered.